earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd04-intro-to-code-chunks.md

  ```</code></pre></div>

 One example of using `eval = FALSE` is for a code chunk that exports a file such
 as a figure graphic or a text file.
-We may want to show / document the code that
+You may want to show or document the code that
-we used to export that graphic in our `html` or `pdf` document, but we don't need to
+you used to export that graphic in your `html` or `pdf` document, but you don't need to
-actually export that file each time we create a revised `html` or `pdf` document.
+actually export that file each time you create a revised `html` or `pdf` document.

-### 3 common chunk options: eval, echo & results
+### 3 Common Chunk Options: Eval, Echo & Results
 Three common code chunk options are:

 * `eval = FALSE`: Do not **eval**uate (or run) this code chunk when